aimclub/eXplain-NNs/README_eng.md

 | [![visualization](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1LJVdWTv-wcASSMX4is_E15TR7XJsT7W3?usp=sharing)| visualization |

 ### Use Cases
 This block provides examples how eXplain-NNs can be used to solve different use cases in industrial tasks.
-For demonstration purposed 3 tasks are used:
+For demonstration purposed 4 tasks are used:
 * [satellite] landscape classification from satellite imagery
 * [electronics] electronic components and devices classification
 * [ECG] ECG diagnostics
+* [semiconductors] failure detection in wafer mapping

 | Colab Link | Task | Use Case |
 | ------------- | ------------- | ------------- |